storacha/RFC/client-side-encryption.md

 The Storacha stack currently provides client-side encryption through the encrypt-upload-client package, which uses symmetric encryption with Lit Protocol for key management.
 The existing system employs Lit Actions to validate UCAN (User Controlled Authorization Network) delegations for access control, ensuring users can only decrypt symmetric keys within their authorized Storacha Spaces.
 Currently, users must manage Ethereum wallets to authenticate with Lit Protocol and individually pay for transaction costs using [capacity credits](<https://developer.litprotocol.com/paying-for-lit/capacity-credits#:~:text=Capacity%20Credits%20are%20a%20key,period%20(e.g.%20one%20week)>).

 This RFC proposes extending the encryption system to provide a user-friendly approach using Lit PKPs for social authentication, while maintaining the same security model through client-side encryption and UCAN-based access control.
 The proposal introduces Lit Protocol's Payment Delegation Database API, enabling Storacha to act as the payer for all user Lit transactions, eliminating the need for users to manage cryptocurrency wallets or capacity credits.
-Additionally, the RFC introduces flexible backup strategies including Cloud KMS integration and gateway-based fallback decryption.
+Additionally, the RFC introduces flexible backup strategies, including Cloud KMS integration and gateway-based fallback decryption.

 ### 1.1 Current System Overview